ronjj/GetMeHome/README.md

   - Filter based on earliest departure, latest arrival, or neither
   - View intermediate stops and full route the bus will take (Mega and FlixBus) currently
   - Get link to buy ticket from respective services website
+  - Get discount codes (OurBus only at the moment)

   - \*Trips that involve transferring buses are automatically skipped (FlixBus)
   - \*Trips that are not direct from city to city are automatically skipped (OurBus)